dsu-cit/code-camp-2015-rookie-kit-tutorials/tutorials/display/sounds/handling_several_sounds.md

     def play_sound(self, sound_file):
     	"""
-    	You should create a self.sound_library variable in your __init__() method, it should be an empty dictionary.
+    	You should create a self.sound_library={} variable in your __init__() method, it should be an empty dictionary.
         If you don't, this helper method will crash your program.
     	"""

     	# If the sound_file is in the library play the sound